KrunalDarekar/odin-hashMap/README.md

-# odin-linked-list
+# odin-hashMap
-Implement linked list using javascript
+Implement a hashMap using javascript